pinax/pinax-cli/README.md

 `<starter_project>` must be one of the project names shown by `pinax projects`.

 The `--dev` flag tells pinax-cli to install the latest starter project code from the repository rather than the most recent release.
-Use this option if you want the latest version of a starter project.
+Use this option if you require the latest version of a starter project.

 The `--location <path>` flag tells pinax-cli where to create the new project.
 By default the project is created in a sub-directory named `my_project`.

 ## Change Log

+### 1.1.3

+* Drop support for Python 2.7 and Django < 2.0; require Python 3.4+ and Django 2.0+

 ### 1.1.2